ngasare/ngasare.github.io/_pages/about.md

 Non-economic facts about me
 ======
-I enjoy comics and love to do puzzles - especially the 3D ones.
+I enjoy going out for walks, reading books and comics, and solving puzzles - especially the 3D ones.

-I also love to go for walks.